Driver License Secondary Review Referral Process (FFDL 3)

 If you need to replace or obtain your foreign documents, you may contact your country’s consulate.
 A consulate office acts on behalf of a foreign nation to aid and assist their citizens residing abroad.

 Consulate locations and contact information can change daily.
-To ensure that you receive the most current consulate information, please visit the US Department of State website for a full listing of the consulates within the United States.
+To ensure that you receive the most current consulate information, please visit www.state.gov/s/cpr/rls/c23721.htm for a full listing of the consulates within the United States.

-If DMV is unable to verify your identity/residency documents, a letter will be mailed to you stating your DL secondary review referral process has ended because the identity/residency documents you presented could not be verified.
-Your DL application may not be completed.
+DMV will make every effort to verify your identity/residency.
+If DMV is unable to do so, a letter will be mailed to you stating your DL secondary review referral process has ended.
+You have a right to request a hearing if DMV is unable to verify your identity/residency.
 If fraudulent documents are presented, DMV may take further action.

-INV is a leader in law enforcement, with a skilled team of approximately 220 Peace Officers and more than 130 support staff.
-INV investigators participate in specialized assignments including: computer forensics, local state and federal task forces (i.e., auto theft, identity theft and Joint Terrorism Task Force), and background investigations.
-Additionally, investigators conduct criminal, administrative, and civil investigations.
-This includes investigations related to: identity theft, financial crimes, employee misconduct, counterfeit/altered documents, consumer complaints against DMV, and occupational licensees.
+DMV’s INV staff conducts the secondary review process.
+INV is a leader in law enforcement, with a skilled team of approximately 220 peace officers and more than 130 support staff.
+INV conducts investigations related to: identity theft, financial crimes, employee misconduct, counterfeit/altered documents, and consumer complaints against DMV and occupational licensees.
 INV staff demonstrates extraordinary customer service by providing quality services with integrity, professionalism, and respect for all employees and consumers.